-The CISC is an unstructured formation of rebels with diverging backgrounds.
-Some members are Tatsi deserters from the FDC, while others have fled the civil war in RIMOSA and joined CISC for lack of alternatives.
+CISC is an unstructured formation of rebels with diverging backgrounds.
+Some members are Tatsi deserters from FDC, while others have fled the civil war in Rimosa and joined CISC, given the lack of alternatives.
 The total strength is estimated to be around 3,000 to 5,000 fighters.
-They are organised in company-strength formations (nominal battalion formations), many of which are under-strength.
-Public support for the CISC is based mainly in the Tatsi dominated LEPPKO Province because of many acts of FDC violence against the population.
+They are organized in company-strength formations (nominal battalion formations), many of which are understrength.
+Public support for CISC is based mainly in the Tatsi-dominated Leppko Province because of many acts of FDC violence against the population.

-The movement has been successful in recruiting young men to its cause through a combination of government anti-Muslim excesses, religious zeal and the poor economic situation, as well as due to recent rebel successes.
-The discipline and internal cohesion of this rebel group is low, as is the standard of training, although lately there is increasing evidence of the presence of experienced foreign extremists who have upped the tempo and quality of CISC operations.
+The movement has been successful in recruiting young men to its cause through a combination of anti-Muslim excesses by the government, religious zeal and the poor economic situation, as well as owing to recent rebel successes.
+The discipline and internal cohesion of this rebel group is low, as are the standards of training, although lately there is increasing evidence of the presence of experienced foreign extremists who have upped the tempo and quality of CISC operations.

-No detailed information on the equipment and training standards of the CISC is currently available.
+No detailed information on the equipment and training standards of CISC is currently available.

 Militias, gangs and warlords

-During the years of fighting, several smaller armed groups have formed in LEPPKO.
-Some of these groups are fragmentations of the CISC or deserters from the government forces.
-Other groups have arisen from local vigilant groups built to protect their villages from attacks from soldiers and rebels.
+During the years of fighting, several smaller armed groups have formed in Leppko.
+Some of these groups are fragmentations of CISC or deserters from the government forces.
+Other groups have arisen from local vigilante groups built to protect their villages from attacks by soldiers and rebels.

-These groups operate mainly in the northern LEPPKO province, chiefly for economic reasons (theft, illegal exploitation of resources, ransom) and are perceived as loyal to their leaders (warlords).
-Initial information indicates that these groups consist of 300 up to 1,000 fighters with light weapons.
+These groups operate mainly in the northern Leppko Province, chiefly for economic reasons (theft, illegal exploitation of resources, ransom) and are perceived as loyal to their leaders (warlords).
+Initial information indicates that these groups consist of between 300 and 1,000 fighters with light weapons.

-The aims and loyalties of these groups are very uncertain and the boundary from local militias to armed bandits is affluent.
-None of these groups is part of the ongoing peace process.
+The aims and loyalties of these groups are very difficult to ascertain and the boundary between local militias and armed bandits fluctuates.
+No such groups are part of the ongoing peace process.

+Figure 4

+Overview of the rebel-controlled areas